Cleo Edison Oliver, Playground Millionaire

 by Sundee T. Frazier (2016)

 Cleo Edison Oliver is sassy, confident, independent, and enterprising.
 She is ready to take on the world.
-She is ready for business.
+She is open for business.

 There’s even a money-making scheme to pull teeth with a Nerf gun – the Extractor Extraordinaire™.

 All of which combines to make Cleo Edison Oliver a fun family read and a great vehicle to teach financial literacy.
-Students can learn with Cleo all the basics, how to turn schemes into action.
+Students can learn with Cleo all the basics of being an entrepreneur.
+How do I turn an idea into a product?
 What are the costs and hurdles?
-What does one learn about economics – about advertising (Cleo is a whiz at slogans), marketing, distribution and incorporation?
+How do I advertise and distribute a product?
+What makes a good marketing slogan?
+You can learn a lot about business and economics from this delightful young businesswoman with a knack for building an empire.

-All of it takes place at the playground level so students are sure to be charmed by Cleo’s ambitions – and parents and teachers will be fascinated to see how Cleo can teach basic financial principles.
-She might even turn some of your students into budding entrepreneurs…
+The story takes place at the playground level so students are sure to be charmed by Cleo’s ambitions.
+Parents and teachers will be fascinated to see how Cleo can teach basic financial principles.
+She might even turn some of your students into budding entrepreneurs.